cdmandrews/cdmandrews.github.io/3301/project-2.md

   - The 3 examples of TC you have selected
   - Our course readings
   - No fewer than 3 articles from academic and professional journals from your independent research
-  - Either "Relocating the Value of Work" or "The Golden Age of Technical Communication," depending on the project option you selected

 - Attend to writing and revision process through multiple drafts
 - Adhere to APA, MLA, or another appropriate style guide requirements for in-text source integration and documentation (I don't care which guide you use, as long as you follow its requirements)